Skip to main content

 • The agency helps you achieve your goals.

-Most self-directed – you are the boss.
+Most self-directed – you hire and manage your workers.

 When you choose to hire a PSW, you're the employer.
 You make many of the decisions about who supports you and how they provide help.
 PSWs provide hourly attendant care, skills training and relief care.
-Here's what that looks like:

 Hire your worker